What is SSDA?

 How are you planning to use the data in snowflake?
 Are you going to run real-time analytics queries directly or extract the data and process the data into other platforms?

-Once the team receives all the above information, we’ll work on setting up your environment and provide the credentials for you and your team to access the data.
+Once the team receives all the above information, we’ll work on setting up your environment and credentials.

 Data Schema and Structure